puppylinux-woof-CE/puppylinux-woof-CE.github.io/team.md

 #### List of current Puppy Linux stewards

-1. Puppy Linux Master Steward - Mick Amadio (_01micko_).<br>
-   Role: Appoint which distribution is considered as "Official Release".
-   Also responsible for puppylinux.com domain as well as main Puppy Linux distribution site in ibiblio.org

-2. Woof-CE members - are the people who decide whether a proposed change is accepted into Woof-CE.
+1. Woof-CE members - are the people who decide whether a proposed change is accepted into Woof-CE.
 They hold commit rights to Woof-CE and contributed most of the code that is currently in Woof-CE and the other puppylinux-woof-CE [repositories](https://github.com/puppylinux-woof-CE) <br>